tayblet/Market-Basket-Project-/README.md

 # Repository Contents
 •	**Market Basket Data Analysis Workbook:**
 The Excel workbook containing all data and analysis.
-Download the ‘Market Basket Analysis Project1.xlxb’  file.
+Download the [Market Basket Analysis Project1.xlxb](https://github.com/tayblet/Market-Basket-Project-/blob/70194bedd865fdd99af13d9724dd2302515af74d/Market%20Basket%20Analysis%20file.xlsx)  file.

   # CONCLUSION
 This project showcased my capability to extract actionable insights from complex data, driving business growth through informed decision-making.
 By analyzing customer purchasing behavior and market trends, I demonstrated my expertise in data analysis and its practical applications.
 I'm thrilled to share this experience with you, highlighting the impact of data-driven strategies on business performance.
 Thank you for exploring my project.
 If you have questions or would like to discuss potential collaborations, please don't hesitate to contact me